Dhruvsandhu1/Weather_forecasting/README.md

 [Yuyang Bernie Wang](http://web.mit.edu/~ywang02/www/).

 This repo contains the official implementation of the ["PreDiff: Precipitation Nowcasting with Latent Diffusion Models"](https://openreview.net/pdf?id=Gh67ZZ6zkS) paper accepted to NeurIPS 2023.
+THIS REPO IS MODIFIED TO FINETUNE OVER CUSTOM DATASET AND INFERENCING.

 ## Introduction
 Earth system forecasting has traditionally relied on complex physical models that are computationally expensive and require significant domain expertise.